angulardart/site-angulardart/src/_codelabs/ng2/what-next.md

 <p class="lead">Congratulations!</p>

-You've written an Angular 2 for Dart web app!
+You've written an AngularDart web app!

 Now that you've written your app, what do you do next?
 Here are some suggestions.